-Wall-Mounted Units: Maximum detection range for individual units exceeds scheduled distance by 25 percent, but is not less than 50 feet (15¬m).
+Wall-Mounted Units: Maximum detection range for individual units exceeds scheduled distance by 25 percent, but is not less than 50 feet.

 Ceiling-Mounted Units: Full 360 degree conical spot-detection pattern.
-With device mounted at 8 feet (2500¬mm) above floor the pattern at floor level is minimum diameter of 7 feet (2000¬mm).
-With device mounted at 25 feet (7600¬mm) above floor the pattern at floor level is minimum diameter of 18 feet (5500¬mm).
+With device mounted at 8 feet above floor the pattern at floor level is minimum diameter of 7 feet.
+With device mounted at 25 feet above floor the pattern at floor level is minimum diameter of 18 feet.

 Detection by either or both methods results in an alarm signal.
 A control in device selects operating mode.